juanluisbaptiste/mysql-backup/README.md

 ### Backup pre and post processing

 Any executable script with _.sh_ extension in _/scripts.d/pre-backup/_ or _/scripts.d/post-backup/_ directories in the container will be executed before and after the backup dump process has finished respectively, but **before** uploading the backup file to its ultimate target.
-This is useful if you need to include some files along with the database dump, for example, to backup a _WordPress_ install.
+This is useful if you need to include some files along with the database dump, for example, to backup a_WordPress_ install.

+All example scripts are included in the container`image on _/scripts.d.examples_ so they can be easily used and updated.
+For example you could create a derived image and include the needed scripts:

+    FROM juanluisbaptiste/mysql-backup:latest
+    MAINTAINER "Foo Bar" <foo@bar.com>

+    RUN mv /scripts.d.examples /scripts.d

-To use them you need to add a host volume that points to the post-backup scripts in the docker host.
+You could also use a host volume that points to the post-backup scripts in the docker host.
 Start the container like this:

 ````bash
 docker run -d --restart=always -e DB_USER=user123 -e DB_PASS=pass123 -e DB_DUMP_FREQ=60 \